 The Wayland Square neighborhood runs along the edge of the Seekonk River.
 It boasts the charms of a classic New England neighborhood, with the conveniences of city living within close proximity.
 The area is rich in diversity, spanning all ages as college students, senior citizens, young couples and families all reside in this walkable area.

 Stop into Wendy Brown Home and peruse a gorgeous selection of home wear, high-quality linens, personal items, candles and much more.
-For on-trend ladies wear, Dorothy Williams is a chic contemporary women’s clothing boutique.
 Mrs. Robinson Fine Lingerie is the perfect place for sleepwear and intimates.
 Nearby luxury men’s store Milan Fine Clothiers is a made-to-measure custom clothier, with garments crafted by third-generation master tailor Jiro Darakian.
 Treat yourself to “the best facial you’ll ever have” at Alayne White Spa on nearby Elmgrove Avenue — it truly is the best.

 Stop in for a tasting at Bottles Fine Wine.
 Specializing in eclectic wines, unique beers and interesting spirits, the selection is truly impressive.
 And who doesn’t love a liquor store that delivers?!